“This is a long way from the early days of VMS when the technology was initially seen as a novelty." - Keith Metcalfe, CEO, Traction Guest

 The 2020 Visitor Management Report uncovered some compelling new trends - in security, efficiency, data, and brand perception - that are significantly impacting and shaping our industry.

 Organizations need to understand who is entering their facilities, reasons for the visit and when was the last time they were in their facility, if ever.
-Companies need to find efficient ways to not only check guests in and out, but they need to be able to effectively communicate with their guests, before, during and after the visit.
+Companies need to find efficient ways to not only check guests in and out, but they need to be able to effectively communicate with their guests, before, during, and after the visit.
 They also need data to help determine how to improve security and operational efficiency.
-In light of the current COVID-19 related environment, these challenges are not just impactful, they are mission critical to company’s operations.
+In light of the current COVID-19 related environment, these challenges are not just impactful, they are mission-critical to company’s operations.

 Enterprises need to know who is accessing their locations worldwide in order to mitigate security threats, address outbreak safety protocols, consolidate evacuation procedures, and satisfy compliance requirements.
-Being able to implement access protocols and best practices around visitors gives organizations that accountability and control.
+Being able to implement access protocols and best practices around visitors gives organizations accountability and control.

 Today, companies are realizing the importance of automating visitor management best practices with VMS.
 In fact, visitor management systems provide a very cost-effective backbone for enterprise-grade, scalable solutions increasing on-site security and facilitating compliance across multiple locations worldwide.
-Combined, with organization-wide adoption and executive support, what used to be a “nice-to-have” visitor check -in has today become an essential, enterprise-level visitor management practice.
+Combined, with organization-wide adoption and executive support, what used to be a “nice-to-have” visitor check-in has today become an essential, enterprise-level visitor management practice.

 4 key takeaways